coleifer/peewee/docs/peewee/api.rst

       :param str seq: Name of sequence.
 A dotted name is read as schema-qualified when ``schema`` is not given.
       :param str schema: Schema to look in.
+An unqualified name is checked against the current schema.
       :return: Whether sequence exists.
       :rtype: bool